 Early treatment and supportive services helps affected people live productive lives.

-It’s very important to take medications exactly as prescribed and continue to take
+It’s very important to take medicines exactly as prescribed and to keep taking them

-them even if you feel better.
-Many people may continue to have some symptoms, even
+even if you feel better.
+Many people may still have some symptoms, even with treatment.

 Living with schizophrenia